hemingcui/xtern_with_paxos/readme.txt

 measure the overhead at peak performance of the programs.
-If your machines have fewer cores (e.g., 4-core), you should change the number of threads in these cfg files to match "use as many as cores" (i.e., you should use 4 threads), because if the number of threads in a program is larger than the number of cores, the application itself would have exccessive core contention at runtime and no longer at its peek performance.
+If your machines have fewer cores (e.g., 4-core), you should change the number of threads in these cfg files to match "use as many as cores" (i.e., you should use 4 threads), because when the number of threads in a program is larger than the number of cores, the application itself would have exccessive core contention at runtime and no longer at its peek performance.